cdhart/aca-blog/about.md

 ---

 ## About Christopher Hart
 I am an artist, living in Austin, TX.
 I was trained as a potter and have made a number of runs at free-standing entrepreneurial projects, though none have meaningfully clicked.
 I presevere, nonetheless.
 God is good and I believe these trials are simply preparing me for a success in the offing.
 Getting a handle on elemental web development and computer programming is going to be key to making the most of both my art and business undertakings.
+Visit my <a src="https://cdhart.github.io/cdh-blog/">GitHub website<a/>.

 ### About ACA blog
 This blog was forked from the Austin Coding Academy repository at their [GitHub page](https://github.com/AustinCodingAcademy/aca-blog).
 A video tutorial for setting it up is [on YouTube](https://www.youtube.com/watch?v=yuVCRylrxL0&feature=youtu.be).